Easton Utilities Commission

 Easton Utilities is the community-owned, not-for-profit, utility and telecommunications company for the Town of Easton.
 The company currently operates the Electric, Natural Gas, Water, Wastewater, Cable Television, Internet, Digital Voice and Cable Television Advertising services for the Town and portions of the surrounding area.

-The Water Department currently serves more than 6,700 customers through 84 miles of water mains and over 550 fire hydrants.
+The Water Department currently serves 6,800 customers through 84 miles of water mains and over 550 fire hydrants.
 Easton Utilities pumps water from naturally filtered underground aquifers (water-bearing sands) through six wells that are 1,000 to 1,200 feet deep.
+We then treat the water as required and pump it into the distribution system.
+The water that comes out of a customer’s tap includes water from each of these wells.
+No single well provides all of a customer’s water.
 Of those wells, four are drilled 1,000 feet into the Magothy Aquifer.
 The final two wells are drilled 1,200 feet into the Upper Patapsco Aquifer and feed directly into a state-of-the-art water treatment plant on Glebe Road.
-This plant, capable of pumping over 1,300 gallons per minute, provides over half the drinking water in Easton.

 Within the State’s only municipally-owned Gas Department, natural gas is delivered to Easton via pipeline where it is distributed to over 4,800 customers through approximately 100 miles of main and services.
 The Gas Department distributes an average of 5 million cubic feet of natural gas per day to Easton residents living in its 8.5 square-mile service territory.